oittaa/uuid-php/README.md

 ## Installation

-If you need comparison tools or sortable identifiers like in version 6, you might find this small and fast package useful.
+If you need comparison tools or sortable identifiers like in versions 6 and 7, you might find this small and fast package useful.
 It doesn't require any other dependencies.

 ```bash
 composer require oittaa/uuid